MarioRuiz/api-testing-example/README.md

 To generate the Request Hashes from a **Swagger** / **Open API file**, run the file ./utils/import_swagger.rb or use the **open_api_import** command line executable.

+If you want to automatically generate RSpec tests for every end point of your Swagger file, use the create_tests gem: https://github.com/MarioRuiz/create_tests

 # Installation